eccelerators/SimStm/README.rst

  log message $vvar "A message to the console" log message} $vvar "A message to the console{}{}" $mvar1 $mvar2

-Print a message at a given verbosity level to the console.
+The ``log message`` instruction prints a message at a given verbosity level to the console.

 The message string can contain {} placeholders which are filled by values of variables given after the message string.

 Log Lines